Providing : Custom Website Design & Custom PHP Application Development.

 * Coming soon * Next comparison will be 100mm or equivalent as that will move away from retro-focus design.
 The only slight issue will be that there is no 100mm lens for Mamiya, it's 90mm or 110mm versus Takumar 100mm and Nikon 105mm.

-This was last updated on 23rd of April 2024
+This was last updated on 12th of December 2024

 Website Design & Development